mercush/genlm-control/docs/performance.md

 )
 ```

+This creates a new potential that is a wrapper ([`AutoBatchedPotential`](../reference/genlm_control/potential/autobatch)) around the original potential.
 The wrapper automatically collects concurrent requests in the background and processes them together using the potential's batch methods.
 This happens transparently without requiring changes to your code structure.

 ## Multiprocessing